What is SOSA

 The VS2 (3.3V) and VS3 (5V) options supported by the VITA standard are not used for SOSA modules.

 Maintenance ports on SOSA modules are intended strictly for system maintenance use.
-They are serial console ports which use RS-232 protocols, but they can be configured for TIA-232 or LVCMOS-level signaling.
+They are serial console ports that use RS-232 protocols, but they can be configured for TIA-232 or LVCMOS-level signaling.
 This allows the ports to be configured to communicate with RS-232 terminals or to a port aggregator or switch using an FPGA.

 Maintenance ports on SOSA modules are always in the same location and use a consistent connection approach.